Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Methods

 Define the infinitesimal generator acting on a scalar \(u\) by

 Let

 and define the objective functional

-Here we choose $\rho$ to be the stationary distribution of the original SDE in (\ref{Eqn_general_SDE}) to keep our solution in the relevant region of state space .
+Here we choose to be the stationary distribution of the original SDE.
+While in this theoretical study we use the analytical to rigorously benchmark performance, in practical experimental settings where is unknown, it can be approximated via a short 'burn-in' simulation or estimated iteratively (e.g., recursive density estimation).
 This weighting strategy is theoretically grounded in the ergodic property of the stochastic process \citep{pavliotis2014stochastic}.
 Under the assumption of ergodicity, the Birkhoff Ergodic Theorem establishes the equivalence between the ensemble average over the state space and the long-term time average of a single trajectory:

 where $\mathcal{E}(x)$ represents the local approximation error (the integrand of $\mathcal{J}$).
 Consequently, minimizing the objective functional weighted by $\rho(x)$ is equivalent to minimizing the time-averaged residual error accumulated by the particle along its physical trajectory.
 Our goal is to minimize \(\mathcal{J}\) jointly over \(U,A,B\).
 This follows the broader idea of enforcing operator constraints through residual minimization, as used in physics-informed neural networks \citep{raissi2019physics}.
+The general Euler-Lagrange equations governing the optimal lifting map $U$, derived from the first variation of $\mathcal{J}$, are presented in the Appendix.
+These equations form the theoretical basis for a future alternating optimization scheme in which $U$ is solved numerically given $A$ and $B$, and $(A, B)$ are re-optimized given $U$.

 One interesting modification is to apply the stationary distribution of the lifted system instead of or along with the stationary distribution of the original SDE in the objective.
 The stationary distribution of the original system prioritizes accuracy at frequently visited regions of the original system while the stationary distribution of the lifted system prioritizes accuracy at frequently visited regions of the lifted system.
 Here we pick the former approach and leave the later approach for future work.